 The phase one grant will see 42 Technology working with the UK’s Power Networks Demonstration Centre (PNDC) in Glasgow to develop the business case for the new system.

-“42 Technology’s innovative condition monitoring system offers a real breakthrough in terms of cost, performance and ease of deployment.
-The system is being specifically designed with a target price of around £100 per installation whereas today’s alternative solutions are more than 10 times as expensive, making them too costly for widespread use,” said Jeremy Carey, managing director of 42 Technology.
+42 Technology’s innovative condition monitoring system offers a real breakthrough in terms of cost, performance and ease of deployment.
+The system is being specifically designed with a target price of around £100 per installation whereas today’s alternative solutions are more than 10 times as expensive, making them too costly for widespread use.

 The new system is based on the consultancy’s innovative Triple Ohm technology, a low cost approach for three phase metering applications that has already been developed, patented and prototyped.
 Triple Ohm offers very high isolation voltages, high data sampling frequencies and can easily be linked to wired or wireless communication networks making it ideal for remote monitoring applications such as this.